JohnGrubba/ezauth/docs/getting-started/configuration.md

 All configuration parameters are listed in the tables below.
 Make sure that all parameters are set correctly before starting the service.

+!!!
+Warning "Apply Configuration"
+    If you change the configuration file, make sure to restart the service to apply the changes.

 ### Signup Configuration
 |  Parameter | Description |
 |------------|-------------|